Skhmt/tapic/README.md

-# twapi.js
+# tapic.js
-Twitch Websockets &amp; API javascript framework.
+Twitch API and Chat in Javascript.

+(Formerly known as TWAPI.js)

 This contains more or less everything you'd need from the Twitch API accessed via function calls, with data refreshed every minute.
 This also has twitch chat via websockets, which is accessed via eventListeners.